Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models: Datasets Details

-We followed the experimental pipeline from the main text to construct hallucination labels for all benchmarks.
-For each dataset, we ran model inference and stored the generated answers together with attention maps.
+To obtain hallucination labels for all benchmarks, we ran model inference on each dataset and stored the generated answers together with attention maps.
 We then used \texttt{gpt-4.1} as an LLM-as-judge to compare each answer against the gold reference and assign a hallucination label.
 For GSM8K, correctness was verified programmatically rather than with the judge.
 We manually inspected a random subset of judge decisions to ensure label quality.
 We filtered out responses that exceeded the 2{,}048-token limit or were deemed unverifiable by the judge (e.g., missing an explicit answer).
 The remaining examples form the dataset used for training and evaluation.

+In order to build our hallucination datasets, we leveraged four common LLMs from three different families, with sizes ranging from 3B up to 12B.
+We present specific versions of the LLMs in \Cref{tab:llm_details}.
+For QA datasets we adopted the prompt from \citet{orgad2025llmsknowshowintrinsic}; for GSM8K we used that of \texttt{lm-evaluation-harness} \citep{eval-harness}; and for UMWP we used that of \citet{sun-etal-2024-benchmarking}.
+The generation temperature was set to $0.1$ and batch size to 1 \citep{he2025nondeterminism}.

-Table \ref{tab:dataset_statistics} summarizes the resulting sizes and label distributions across datasets and models.
+\Cref{tab:dataset_statistics} summarizes the resulting sizes and label distributions across datasets and models.
 From a model-size perspective, invalid counts remain generally low but tend to be slightly higher for smaller models, which more often exceed length limits or omit explicit answers.
 Hallucination ratios also tend to decrease with scale: larger models are more consistently non-hallucinated across datasets, while smaller models show higher rates.
-This pattern aligns with improved instruction following and answer grounding as model capacity increases.